A Special Case

 In the end he won by a length.
 She wrapped her nephew in a bear hug.

 It was the first anniversary of Grandpa Joe’s death.
 Tony had forgotten, but the boy hadn’t.

 “I’ll be home a little late tonight,” their mother had said.
 “But I’ll be back in time for your tea.”

 She didn’t say why she’d be late, but the boy knew why.
 After school he walked off through the gates and down the road, abandoning the bus to the brutal tongues of others.
 He trudged round and round the aisles of Sainsbury’s, killing time before his mother finished work and came to find the place he knew she’d visit.
-The cemetery was on the edge of town, a field of drab weeds and broken stones.
+The cemetery was on the edge of town, a drab field of weeds and broken stones.
 There in the distance he saw her.
 She was kneeling at a gravestone, head bowed, a bunch of flowers at her side.
 She put the flowers in a vase, arranged the buds and stalks in pretty patterns.
 Then she stood and brushed her knees, made the sign of the cross and gave the grave one last dutiful glance.

 When she’d gone the boy came closer, eyed the grave with trepidation.
 He’d heard about the supernatural, had read the tales of ghouls and zombies.
 Joe was dead, he’d seen him die, but that was his body, not his spirit, and spirits lived on for thousands of years.
 He hesitated to touch the cold smooth stone, to trace his fingers across the concave letters.